DriveQuantPublic/flutter-drivekit/packages/drivekit_core/flutter_drivekit_core/README.md

 driveKitCore.setUserId(userId)
 ```

-Now, you can configure the Drivekit Core with the options you want, and use other Drivekit plugins to start analysing trips.
+Now, you can configure the DriveKit Core with the options you want, and use other DriveKit plugins to start analysing trips.

 ## API